Experimental setups

 VITO

-VITO (Versatile Ion polarisation Technique Online) is a permanent beamline at the ISOLDE facility devoted to versatile studies with laser-polarised radioactive beams.
-The research at VITO is centered around the details of the weak force, properties of short-lived unstable nuclei and their role in nucleosynthesis, and even chemistry and biology.
-Material studies will be added soon.
-The setup for spin polarisation can be coupled to several end stations.
+VITO (Versatile Ion polarisation Technique Online) is a permanent beamline at the ISOLDE facility devoted to a wide range of studies with laser-polarised radioactive beams.
+The setup for laser spin polarisation can be coupled to several end stations.
+These allow studies of the details of the weak force, properties of short-lived unstable nuclei, their role in nucleosynthesis, and even chemistry, biology, and material science.

 WISArD